Resource Home | Downloads | Audition | Degree Programs

 Program information must be submitted to the office at least ten days before the recital date.
 This information should be emailed to email@example.com.
 Programs will be typed and placed in the mailbox of faculty recitalist, sponsor or director within three days of its initial submission.
 Programs must be proofed and returned to the office at least five days before the recital date.
 Failure to adhere to these deadlines will result in no guarantee of program availability for distribution at the concert or recital.
 This procedure applies to student recitals, faculty recitals and ensemble concerts.

-If students reschedule or cancel a recital less than one month prior to the scheduled recital date, the recital fee of $40 will be forfeited.
-If it is rescheduled, a new recital fee must be paid .
+If students reschedule or cancel a recital less than one month prior to the scheduled recital date, the recital fee will be forfeited.
+If it is rescheduled, a new recital fee must be paid.
+The first time a recital is rescheduled there is no charge.
+For every reschedule following the first the rescheduling fee (see above) will be applied.

 - All concerts and recitals are recorded and CDs made.
-Students giving a recital are provided one CD which is included in their $40 recital fee.
+Students giving a recital are provided one CD, which is included in their $50 recital fee.

 - Students who perform in an ensemble concert or another student’s recital may order one CD at a cost of $5 for a single CD or $10 for a two-disc set.
 To order CDs, please visit the Music Office and complete a recording request form, which will authorize the department to charge your student account for the CD cost, and identify the performance you wish.
 Please note, you must be a current CWU student.
 No phone or e-mail orders will be accepted.